microsoft/mdatp-devicecontrol/windows/BitLocker/example_1_rules.md

 ## Intune UX

 Intune UX is not supported for this policy because:
+- File Write (16) is an unsupported access mask
 - File Execute (32) is an unsupported access mask
+- DeviceEncryptionStateId not supported
 - File Read (8) is an unsupported access mask
-- File Write (16) is an unsupported access mask

 Use [Intune custom settings](#intune-custom-settings) to deploy the policy instead.